 - Changing governance, ownership, control, or legal status of an institution

 For more information on substantive change and how to obtain the necessary approvals prior to implementing a substantive change, contact Dr. Wes Null, the University's SACSCOC Accreditation Liaison.
-If you want to propose a new academic program, submit information to the office by December 1 for Fall start term programs or June 1 for Spring start term programs.
+See the Baylor policy for specific deadlines for submitting materials to SACSCOC.
+The Office of Institution – If you want to propose a new academic program, submit information to the office by December 1 for Fall start term programs or June 1 for Spring start term programs.
 These possible Fall and Spring start dates, however, will be dependent upon other factors addressed during the standard curriculum review process.